SumoLogic-Labs/opentelemetry-workshop/exercises/instrumentation/tracing/README.md

 To make that possible, services need to exchange [context](https://opentelemetry.io/docs/concepts/otel-concepts/#span-context) with each request.
 This is done by a mechanism named as [context propagation](https://opentelemetry.io/docs/reference/specification/context/context/).
 Most commonly, [w3c trace context](https://www.w3.org/TR/trace-context/) is being used for the purpose.
-The trace-id and parent-span-id are passwed with each request, which allows to continue the trace.
+The trace-id and parent-span-id are passed with each request, which allows to continue the trace.

+General Tracing API concepts are presented in [Tracing API Specification](https://opentelemetry.io/docs/reference/specification/trace/api/)

 In this exercise we will observe that mechanism and see how to create and enrich spans.